a chapter of Mindfulness Ontario

 Membership is open to all professionals who are either personally or professionally interested in mindfulness practice.
 We invite you to join our mindfulness community (Please set your spam filter to accept e-mails from this website).
-To be accepted you will need to answer three short questions about your personal and professional connection to mindfulness practice and be willing to pay $25 for our yearly membership fee.
-If you are not sure about joining us at this point, but would like to get more information email us or come to our next meeting.
+To be accepted you will need to answer three short questions about your personal and professional connection to mindfulness practice.
+While the membership is now free of charge we hope you will make a donation at each of the event you are attending.

 Benefits of Membership

 Please be aware that the Royal Ottawa Hospital adapted a Scent Free Policy.
 Please do not wear perfumed products when coming to our meetings.
 Thank you.

 by Guilhème Pérodeau and Jessie Bossé authors of: Pleine conscience et relation d'aide.
 Théories et pratiques

 Date: Wednesday, May 22, 2019

 Learning how to become a good health care practitioner is, in most university programs, based on gaining knowledge (to know) and learning how to use techniques (to know how).
 Little is taught about how to be.
 This is partly explained by the abstract nature of the “knowing how to be”, which is more closely related to attitudinal aspects rather than behavioural techniques.
 Teaching such skills is therefore quite challenging.